 At the same time, the couple is charged with actively attempting to conceal their ownership of Golden Pacific Logistics by ordering GPL employees not to mention them as owners and listing Singh Chadha's sister-in-law as a corporate officer and director of the company, even though she had no role in the operation.

-Singh Chadha's wife is also charged in the case, according to documents, because she was also an owner of the trucking company
+Singh Chadha's wife is also charged in the case, according to documents, because she was also an owner of the trucking company and knew the scheme her husband was conducting.

 "He knew that the GPL invoices overstated the number of trucks leased and the mileage incurred by the lease trucks and claimed servicing and maintenance costs not authorized for reimbursement under GPL's contract," wrote Maureen Bessette, chief of the Oakland branch of the U.S. attorney's office.